Profit Shifting and International Tax Reforms: Data

 \subsection{Profits}

-For each country of the sample, we need to compute its profits.
-For this we follow the methodology of \citet{torslov_missing_2022} presented in the appendix of their paper.
-We use national accounts data.
-Profit correspond to gross operating surplus minus depreciation minus net interest paid.
-The main data source is the UN National Accounts (\citealp{UN}).
-The data is complemented with data gathered from Australian's official statistics.
-The information on one of the component may be missing for a limited number of countries.
-In this case, we impute it using the ratio of the component to the Gross Operating Surplus of other countries in the sample.
-This allows us to construct a complete database of the components of profits for the majority of countries.
-The data on profits in Singapore is directly taken from Singapore's National Accounts.
-At this stage, information is missing for Honk-Kong and OFCs.
-We impute their profits by predicting their value based on a regression of profits on GNI (adjusted $R^2$ of 0.88).
+The calibration of the model requires information on profits in each country of the sample.
+Profits are composed of three components.
+It is computed as gross operating surplus minus depreciation less net interest paid.
+The main data source is the UN National Accounts Table 14 (\citealp{UN}) accessed in January 2024.
+The data is complemented with data gathered from national authorities for Malaysia, Hong-Kong and Singapore.
+When missing, we impute the profits' component using the ratio of the component to the Gross Operating Surplus of other countries in the sample.
+The information is missing for Croatia and OFCs.
+We impute their profits by estimating them through a regression of profits on GNI, achieving an adjusted $R^2$ of 83\%.